Become a Fan of Sirius Rocketry on Facebook!

 months.
 Now additional items will be coming to the store as well.

-will be reproducing complicated/non-standard parts.
-Reason I mention
+releases will be reproducing complicated/non-standard parts.
+Reason I

-this is that a lot of the cones/parts we have made have went real fast.
+mention this is that a lot of the cones/parts we have made have went

-Soon after that folks have been asking us if we would make more simple
+real fast.
+Soon after that folks have been asking us if we would make

-cones that have been availble in balsa from other manufacturers.
-The
+more simple cones that have been availble in balsa from other

-whole goal of Moldin' Oldies was to make available those cones that
+manufacturers.
+The whole goal of Moldin' Oldies was to make available

-could not be easily reproduced, and not the cones that have been reproduced
+those cones that could not be easily reproduced, and not the cones that

-of the cones we have been asked to make are available in balsa either
+prohibitive.
+Most of the cones we have been asked to make are available

 Those that cannot be done so easily, those are the priority for us and